 Q10.
-Do employers with FTEs who are not benefits eligible (such as temps, seasonal or student workers) have to complete ACA reporting for those employees?
+Do ALEs with FTEs who are not benefits eligible (such as temps, seasonal, or student workers) have to complete ACA reporting for those employees?

 A: It depends.
-The general rule is that employers must report on all FTEs, regardless of whether the FTEs are temporary, seasonal or student workers.
+The general rule is that employers must report on all FTEs, regardless of whether the FTEs are temporary, seasonal, or student workers.
 But employers could report that such employees were in a limited non-assessment period (for the first three months of employment) if they weren't offered coverage.
-For an employer that is using look-back measurement periods for those employees, the limited non-assessment period would be the entire initial measurement period, which could be up to a year.
+For employers that use look-back measurement periods for those employees, the limited non-assessment period is the entire initial measurement period, which could be up to a year.
 Beyond the limited non-assessment period, if the employees are working full-time hours, employers must report them as FTEs and indicate that they were not offered coverage.

 Q11.
-In Part III of Form 1094-C, how do employers report on employees who are in their waiting period for benefits?
+In Part III of Form 1094-C, how do ALEs report on employees who are in their waiting period for benefits?

-A: In Column B of Part III of Form 1094-C, employers should include all FTEs except those in a waiting period or other limited nonassessment period; that is, employees who are not yet eligible for benefits should not be included in Column B. In Column C of Part III of Form 1094-C, employers should include all employees - part-time, full-time, variable or seasonal, including those in a waiting period or other limited non-assessment period.
+A: In column (b) of Part III of Form 1094-C, employers should include all FTEs except those in a waiting period or other limited non-assessment period; that is, employees who are not yet eligible for benefits should not be included in column (b).
+In column (c) of Part III of Form 1094-C, employers should include all employees - part-time, full-time, variable-hour, or seasonal, including those in a waiting period or other limited non-assessment period.

 Q12.
-Do employers that employ incarcerated persons through a court/work release/safe house program include those individuals as employees in the FTE count for ACA reporting?
+Do employers (both large and small) that employ incarcerated persons through a court/work release/safe house program include those individuals as employees in the FTE count for ACA reporting?